Skip to main content

 • Life insurance and annuities

-Tangible assets are generally deductible at cost basis for 20% of AGI.
-Any contributions that exceed these limits can be carried forward for up to five years.
-And if your client has a Charitable Remainder Trust, they can name their foundation as the beneficiary.
+Note that not all contributions are treated the same with respect to cost basis and deductibility.
+Whereas cash donations are deductible up to 30% of AGI, assets are generally deductible at the lesser of cost basis and fair market value (with the exception of certain publicly traded stock, as mentioned above) for 20% of AGI.
+Any contributions that exceed the applicable AGI caps can be carried forward for up to five years.
+And if your client has a charitable remainder trust, they can name their foundation as the beneficiary.

 (Almost) Immediate Gratification

-Because Foundation Source can establish a new private foundation in just three business days, you don’t have to wait to lock in your client’s tax savings.
+Because Foundation Source can establish a new private foundation in less than a week, you don’t have to wait to lock in your client’s tax savings.
 They can get started on their philanthropic legacy right away!
-Give us a call today to learn more about the important benefits of a private foundation.
+Schedule a call with us or reach us at 800-839-0054 to learn more about the important benefits of a private foundation.

 ABOUT FOUNDATION SOURCE